 Based on the calculation, the wider the bands get, the higher the volatility.
 Conversely, the more it contracts, the less the volatility.

 Pro traders prefer to sit out trading during highly volatile periods until it becomes more auspicious.
-For others, understanding these conditions can signal potential bullish or bearish breakouts.

 3.2 Trend Identification